Valery Tsepkalo: 2020 presidential campaign

-The European Union called the decision to deny Babariko and Tsepkalo spots on the ballot "seemingly arbitrary."
-EU foreign policy chief Josep Borell said in a statement that it "limits the possibility for the Belarusian people to express their will and already undermines the overall integrity and democratic nature of the elections."
+The European Union described the decision to deny Babariko and Tsepkalo spots on the ballot as "seemingly arbitrary."
+EU foreign policy chief Josep Borell said that it "limits the possibility for the Belarusian people to express their will and already undermines the overall integrity and democratic nature of the elections."

-According to the political analyst Pavel Usov, the authorities decided to put Tsepkalo out of the play first to disorient people and create an illusion that Babaryka may succeed.
+According to the political analyst Pavel Usov, the authorities decided to remove Tsepkalo from the ballot first to disorient people and to create an illusion that Babaryka could succeed.

-Received the inheritance after the death of her mother she "forgot about the existence of shares...
-For all of 2019 she accrued 32 rubles 99 kopecks (about 13.5 USD) in dividends".

-On 14 July the incumbent High Representative of the Union for Foreign Affairs and Security Policy Josep Borrell called the situation in Belarus an intended resistance to let Belarusians vote free.
-In Minsk, Pruzhany, Gomel, and Brest people went on the streets to manifest their support of Babaryka and Tsepkalo, the massive detentions followed.
-On 16 June three opposition forces teamed up under the lead of Maria Kalesnikava, Veronika Tsepkalo and Sviatlana Tsikhanouskaya, who entered the run for the presidency after the detention of her husband, candidate Sergei Tikhanovsky.
-The united opposition called upon the people to vote and announced the intention to fight for honest, open re-election of the president.
+On 24 July 2020, Tsepkalo fled to Russia, Ukraine, then Poland and finally to Latvia with his children after receiving a tip that his arrest was imminent and the authorities were prepared to strip him of parental rights.
+In Minsk, Pruzhany, Gomel, and Brest people took to the streets in support of Babaryka and Tsepkalo.
+Large-scale detentions followed.
+On 16 June three opposition forces teamed up under the leadership of Maria Kalesnikava, Veronika Tsepkalo and Sviatlana Tsikhanouskaya, who had entered the race for the presidency after the detention of her husband, candidate Sergei Tikhanovsky.
+The united opposition called upon the people to vote and announced their intention to fight for an honest and open presidential election.